WillEStokes/Needle_controller-mbed/README.md

 ### 2. ADC18 Driver Class

-This is a C++ driver for an 18-bit Analog-to-Digital Converter (ADC), specifically the ADC18 model.
+This is a C++ driver for a 24-bit Analog-to-Digital Converter (ADC), specifically the ADC18 model.
 This driver allows you to interact with the ADC, providing methods for setting the conversion mode, setting the data rate, resetting the device, and reading the ADC data.

 #### Features